pandas-dev/pandas/doc/source/user_guide/visualization.rst

 The number of axes which can be contained by rows x columns specified by ``layout`` must be larger than the number of required subplots.
 If layout can contain more axes than required, blank axes are not drawn.
-Similar to a NumPy array's ``reshape`` method, you can use ``-1`` for one dimension to automatically calculate the number of rows or columns needed, given the other.
+Similar to a NumPy array"s ``reshape`` method, you can use ``-1`` for one dimension to automatically calculate the number of rows or columns needed, given the other.